begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

        V.ARRAY = 1 :@FM: 2 :@VM: 3 :@FM: 4 :@SM: 5
        CRT FMT(V.ARRAY, 'MCP')                ;*   1^2]3^4\5

+Where possible, the output is shown in a comment (as it is in the example above).

 ### EXAMPLES

 To wrap a long line use a backslash: